Scripts for terminating an employee professionally

 If they promise to do better…

 I understand your commitment to performing better, but we’ve passed the time for that.
-At this point, you are being terminated, and we just need to ensure all of the details are ironed out.
+At this point, we are terminating you, and we just need to ensure all of the details are ironed out.

 What to avoid including in your employee termination script

-Now that you understand what to say during an employee termination meeting, here’s a cheat sheet of what you want to avoid.
+You now understand what to say during an employee termination meeting.
+Here’s a cheat sheet of what you should avoid.

 • I’m Sorry.
-The only time you might want to apologize is when the employee is being laid off but was a great employee.
-Other than that, it’s inappropriate and doesn’t help the situation.
+You might only want to apologize when the employee is being laid off but was a great employee.
+Other than that, an apology is inappropriate and doesn’t help the situation.

 • A Friendly Tone.
-It’s essential to be businesslike during your termination meeting.
+You must remain businesslike during your termination meeting.
 Now is not the time to try to be friendlier to make the conversation easier.
-You want to stick to the facts and be professional throughout the discussion.
+You want to stick to the facts and remain professional throughout the discussion.